 When the editors sent me back for my third stint as courts reporter in 2002, after my three kids all graduated from college, my business card read Larry Welborn, Legal Affairs Writer, and some judges started calling me “The Dean” of OC courts reporters.

-Totaled up, I spent 35 years in that dingy bureau covering hundreds of murder trials, scores of death penalty verdicts, a handful of corruption indictments, including one where Orange County Sheriff Michael Carona was convicted and sentenced to federal prison for six years.
+Totaled up, I spent 25 years in a dingy bureau covering hundreds of murder trials, scores of death penalty verdicts, a handful of corruption indictments, including one where Orange County Sheriff Michael Carona was convicted and sentenced to federal prison for six years.
+I once had a 3 minute 15 seconds staring contest with a serial killer.
+A pimp on trial for stabbing to death his prostitute wife because she was too tired to turn one more trick once threatened me in court for “writing shit about me.”
+A close friend and fellow journalist once asked me to cover his trial after he stabbed his wife to death after drinking a bucket full of cheap wine.

 I’ve cultivated as sources judges, prosecutors, defense attorneys, clerks and bailiffs.
 I interviewed serial killers, cop killers, and cops who’ve killed.
 I had a front-row seat in the courtroom gallery to some of the most gruesome cases in Orange County history.